 If you’re running low on funds then this step is especially crucial.
 Set your dollar limit and then create your list of people that you need to buy for and make that list fit into your budget.
 Don’t be tempted to increase your budget figuring you will play catch up in January…that never works!!

 Here are some tips to keeping your gift-giving in check:

-Small kids: They don’t need a hundred presents under the tree and they don’t need expensive presents.
+Small kids: They really don’t need a hundred presents under the tree.
+They certainly don’t need expensive presents.
 Check out Goodwill, or Craigslist, or just hit up the Black Friday sales if they just have to have that popular toy of the year.